1. ICF and CSA Rules.

 ii.
 Any paddler who has completed 20 Berg marathons.

-NB: The Legends batch may not be used as an advantage to win the race
+NB: The Legends batch may not be used as an advantage to win the race.

-c.
+d.
 All ladies will start in a separate batch after A batch at 09h10.

-f.
+g.
 The number of paddlers in each batch might be adjusted and will be determined by the number of entries received.

-5.2 Day two – Paddlers will be seeded according to their finishing time on day one.
+5.2 Day Two – Paddlers will be seeded according to their finishing time on day one.

 c.
 The number of paddlers in each batch and starting time might be adjusted and will be determined by the river level and weather conditions.

-5.3 Day three – Paddlers will be seeded according to their overall time on day two.
+5.3 Day Three – Paddlers will be seeded according to their overall time on day two.

 a.
 Slow batch, paddlers who took longer than 1.4% of the winner’s time will start at 07h30